hemeac/kiwiTechTree/README.md

 Soft-deprecate liquid engines of Restock+ installed; hide a few more parts if Restock+ is installed; Used Restock models if available.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 If installed alongside Kerbal Atomics, will adapt the same LF/LH2 multimode design as the Stock NERV and ReStock+ Cherenkov and updates the RealPlume plume to match.

 ## Mk-33 Beta
 Shuffled the tech nodes to correspond with the Mark IV Spaceplane System.
 Added custom B9PS fuel tanks along with Methalox fuel tanks.
 Linear Aerospike is able to run either as a Kerolox, Hydrolox, or Methalox engine.
 Custom RealPlume support is forthcoming, but will likely wait for the final development.
 Note, this will remove the omni-storage modules if WBI Tools is installed, will require some manual editing or custom patch (not included) to restore.
+If Modular Launch Pads is installed, the launch pad is moved to General Launch Bases.

+## Modular Launch Pads 2.1 [Alpha]
+Adds support for launch pads installed by other mods into General Launch Pads.

 ## Near Future Aeronautics 2.0.0
 Repositioning of the tech nodes.
 Some cost rebalancing  Added B9PS Upgrades to parts.
 If installed, it will move the stock Whiplash one level earlier to try to avoid it being obsolete upon researching it.